ercanezin/Thesis_Chapter-5_RouteRecSys/README.md

 	Files and their usage

-	codes -- Contains codes to run algothms. main.py is the location where everything starts. datasets -- Contains the latest version of the datasets for two cities evaluation -- Contains experiment results
+	codes -- Contains codes to run algorithms. main.py is the location where everything starts. datasets -- Contains the latest version of the datasets for two cities evaluation -- Contains experiment results
 	notebooks -- Contains notebook for data analysis and exploration.

-	If you have any question, please get in touch from ezinercan@gmail.com
+	If you have any questions, please get in touch with ezinercan@gmail.com

 # Bibtex
 If this work is helpful for your research, please consider citing